coderrect-inc/coderrect-github-action/README.md

 Documentation and examples are available at: [https://coderrect.com/docs/github-actions/](https://coderrect.com/docs/github-actions/)

-More information about Coderrect Scanner are available at: [Coderrect.com](https://coderrect.com)
+More information about Coderrect Scanner is available at: [Coderrect.com](https://coderrect.com)

 **Table of Contents**